neuefische/web-exercises/sessions/react-basics/hello-world/README.md

 You can use the following commands:

-- `npm run start` to start a development server
+- `npm run dev` to start a development server